Quick info

 very strong: 90 mg +

-Do not use cocaine if you have used MDMA; it will cancel out the MDMA effects.
+Do not use cocaine if you have used MDMA ; the MDMA effect will be canceled out.

 Do not mix cocaine with alcohol - the mixture makes you aggressive and you risk alcohol poisoning.